shiehn/dawnet_client/README.md

 # DAWNet

-The `DAWNet` is a DAW(digit audio workstation) plugin that connects to a remote Google Colab or Script.
+`DAWNet` is a DAW (digit audio workstation) plugin that connects to a remote Google Colab or Script.
 A user can send audio files from the plugin for remote processing.
 Hence, perform computationally expensive tasks such as text-2-audio or stem separation without leaving the DAW.

 For more information visit: [https://dawnet.tools/](https://dawnet.tools/)